 6. The Bodmin & Wenford Railway

-Leave the holiday cottage behind and take a ride on a heritage carriage of this full-size steam railway.
+Leave the holiday cottage behind and enjoy dog walks in Cornwall or take a ride on a heritage carriage of this full-size steam railway.
 As far as attractions go, it’s pretty fun.
 It’s a 13-mile round trip from Bodmin to Boscarne Junction that takes you through the pretty Cornish countryside.